hiveot/hub.capnp/pkg/certs/README.md

 The service has its configuration in the application 'config' directory.
 This is either the  './config' subdirectory of the application installation directory, or the /etc/hiveot/config directory as described in the hub README.md

-The following configuration files are used:
+The following files are used:
 * config/certs.yaml        - Service configuration
-* config/certs/caCert.pem  - CA public certificate in PEM format
+* certs/caCert.pem  - CA public certificate in PEM format
-* config/certs/caKey.pem   - CA private key.
+* certs/caKey.pem   - CA private key.
 Read-only for hub process only.

 Issued service certificates are stored:
-* config/certs/<service>Cert.pem - Issued service public certificate in PEM format
+* certs/<service>Cert.pem - Issued service public certificate in PEM format
-* config/certs/<service>Key.pem  - Issued service public/private key in PEM format
+* certs/<service>Key.pem  - Issued service public/private key in PEM format

 IoT device certificates and user certificates are not stored on the Hub.